netglub/actionmanager/README.md

-actionmanager
+ActionManager
 =============

-Powerfull action scheduler/supervisor to be used in others projects
+Powerfull action scheduler/supervisor to be used in others projects like netglub v2.0